GradleGrads/Gradlegrads/README.md

 -----

+- Web Page is Setup By This File Structure
+-  Css File
+-  JS File
-Web Page is Setup By This File , And Connection js file and css file into linking inside html file to preview html website
+-  Links into html file to preview html website